 For those interested, here are the formulas:

 where Time_in_seconds = time in seconds is your time for the distance; D_in_km is the race distance in kilometers, and "^" denotes exponentiation.Submitted by Alan Jones, Founder of the TCRC.

 The formulas above are based on curve fits to world record performances on the road as of early 2003.
 A world record time will result in approximately (but not necessarily) 1000 points.
 The formulas may be updated from time to time to reflect improved performances.
-Here are some comparisons based on existing or pending world's records (see records at this
+Here are some comparisons based on existing or pending world's records around 2003.
+For more current information, see

 Wikipedia - World Records in Athletics

 |Distance||Men's World Record (2003)||Time for 1000 Points||Women's World Record (12/2002)||Time for 1000 Points|

 |10 Km||27:02 (2002)||27:10||30:29 (2002)||30:42|